 Further resolved to make significant differences in the quality of life for people living with food insecurity, HHEH employs a “whole family” focus, while encouraging everyone at participating schools to dispel stigma, change school climates, and develop parent/caregiver engagement for best outcomes.
 Partnerships with established nonprofits working to bridge need gaps for the same population HHEH serves expand outreach and effectiveness.
 By incorporating nutrition/healthy living components along with STEAM learning, soft-skill development, CTAE pathway, and other relevant curriculum (preK-12), HHEH strives to help students achieve their full human potential through education, stability, health, and well-being.
 Building community partnerships in each district we operate creates program sustainability.

-Empower students to rescue uneaten food from school cafeterias and join hands with their communities to feed food insecure families.
+Empower students to rescue uneaten food from school meals and join hands with their communities to nurture food insecure families.